solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_03_Azure_MySQL_deployment_options.md

 ![This image demonstrates the control plane for Azure PaaS MySQL.](./media/mysql-conceptual-diagram.png "Control plane for Azure PaaS MySQL")

-## Azure Database for MySQL Deployment Modes
+## Azure Database for MySQL deployment modes

 Azure provides both *Single Server* and *Flexible Deployment* modes.
 Below is a summary of these offerings.
 For a more comprehensive comparison table, please consult the article [Choose the right MySQL Server option in Azure](https://docs.microsoft.com/azure/mysql/select-right-deployment-type).

 ### Single Server

 Single Server is suitable when apps do not need extensive database customization.
-Single Server will manage patching, offer high availability, and manage backups on a predetermined schedule (though developers can set the backup retention times between a week and 35 days).
+Single Server will manage patching, high availability, and backups on a predetermined schedule (though developers can set the backup retention times between a week and 35 days).
 To reduce compute costs, developers can [pause the Single Server offering](https://docs.microsoft.com/azure/mysql/how-to-stop-start-server).
-Single server offers an [SLA of 99.99%](https://azure.microsoft.com/updates/azure-database-for-mysql-general-availability/).
+Single Server offers an [SLA of 99.99%](https://azure.microsoft.com/updates/azure-database-for-mysql-general-availability/).
+For a refresher on how the SLAs of individual Azure services affect the SLA of the total deployment, review the associated [Microsoft Learn Module.](https://docs.microsoft.com/learn/modules/choose-azure-services-sla-lifecycle/)

-> **Note:** Single servers are best suited for existing applications already leveraging single server.
-For all new developments or migrations, Flexible Server would be the recommended deployment option.
+> **Note:** Single servers are best suited for existing applications already leveraging Single Server.
+For all new developments or migrations, Flexible Server is the recommended deployment option.
-> For a refresher on how the SLAs of individual Azure services affect the SLA of the total deployment, review the associated [Microsoft Learn Module.](https://docs.microsoft.com/learn/modules/choose-azure-services-sla-lifecycle/)

 ### Flexible Server

-Flexible Server is also a PaaS service fully managed by the Azure platform, but it exposes more control to the user than single server.
+Flexible Server is also a PaaS service fully managed by the Azure platform, but it exposes more control to the user than Single Server.

 Cost management is one of the major advantages of Flexible Server: it supports a *burstable* tier, which is based on the B-series Azure VM tier and is optimized for workloads that do not continually use the CPU.
 Just like Single Server, [Flexible Server can also be paused](https://docs.microsoft.com/azure/mysql/flexible-server/how-to-restart-stop-start-server-cli).
 The image below shows how Flexible Server works for a non-high availability arrangement.